 Campsite Reservation Policy

-Camping Season: Friday, May 2 until Thursday, October 31, 2014.
+Camping Season: Friday, May 2 until Friday, October 31, 2014.
 Camping reservations can be made for the nights of May 2 through September 7, 2014.
 Beginning with the night of Monday, September 8 all campsites are available on a drive-in self-registration basis.
 Also, during the regular camping season, you may drive-in and self-register at any of the camp sites that are not reserved.
-No guarentee to have running water, sewer service (dump station), or electric on or after October 22 annually to ensure Park Operations has sufficient time to winterize park facilities that are subject to potential damage from freezing weather and to provide accurate information and consisent service to the public.
+No guarentee to have running water, or sewer service (dump station) after October 22 annually to ensure Park Operations has sufficient time to winterize park facilities that are subject to potential damage from freezing weather and to provide accurate information and consisent service to the public.
 Camping in County Forest Units

 Big Eau Pleine Park - West Unit Campground This popular campground is located on the southwest end of the 1,450 acre Big Eau Pleine Park that extends two-miles into the waters of the Big Eau Pleine Reservoir.
 Campsites 30 - 40 are sunny with a view of the flowage.
 Campsites 41 - 46 are partially shaded with a view of the flowage.
 The other sites are partially shaded under the second-growth mixed hardwoods.
 Within a short walking distance is a swimming beach, playgrounds, 18 hole disc golf course, nature trails, and a boat launch.